epiforecasts/covidregionaldata/README.md

 process it, at every step.
 For all countries supported, data includes a daily time-series of cases and, wherever available, data on deaths, hospitalisations, and tests.
-National level data is also supported using a range of data sources as well as line list data and links to intervention data sets.
+National level data is also supported using a range of data sources.

 ## Installation